chomosuke/flex_with_main_child/README.md

 ## How it works

 It first renders a flex with the `mainChild` as its only children offstage.
-It then measure the cross axis size of that flex, and make a new flex with `childrensBefore`, `mainChild` and `childresAfter` in a `SizedBox` with the cross axis size set to the measured value.
+It then measure the cross axis size of that flex, and make a new flex with `childrenBefore`, `mainChild` and `childrenAfter` in a `SizedBox` with the cross axis size set to the measured value.

 ## Additional information